The Nobleman

 Death's last line, »Take leave, then you'll be rewarded« demands some explanation.

 If we take a look at other variants of Oberdeutscher vierzeiliger Totentanz, the text says something rather different: »Ligt ir im ob, euch wirt gelont«, »Ir ligt iv im ob ewch wiert gelont« or »vnd ligent ir om ob uch wirt gelont«.
-In Heidelberg's dance of death, Death says »Legit ir nw oben euch wirt gelont«.
+In Heidelberg's block book, Death says »Legit ir nw oben euch wirt gelont«.
 So the nobleman would have been rewarded for "lying on top" — i.e. winning the duel against Death.

 In Kleinbasel, "ligent" has become "seligent", and the line sounds: »Seligent uch wurtht geloht«, which doesn't make sense.